 Again, you may want to create a bash alias like

-Teleport makes this a bit more convenient.
-Let's login into "luna" and ask Teleport for your current session status:
+Teleport makes this more convenient.
+Let's log into a server named "luna" and ask Teleport for our current session status:

-Now you can invite another user account in the "work" cluster.
-You can share the URL for access through a web browser.
-Or you can share the session ID and she can join you through her terminal by typing:
+Now you can invite another user account to the "work" cluster.
+You can share the URL for access through a web browser, or you can share the session ID and she can join you through her terminal by typing:

 Connecting to SSH Clusters behind Firewalls

-Teleport supports creating clusters of servers located behind firewalls without any open ports.
+Teleport supports creating clusters of servers located behind firewalls without any open listening TCP ports.
 This works by creating reverse SSH tunnels from behind-firewall environments into a Teleport proxy you have access to.
-This feature is called "Trusted Clusters".

-Assuming your "work" Teleport server is configured with a few trusted clusters, this is how you can see a list of them:
+Assuming the "work" Teleport proxy server is configured with a few trusted

 --cluster flag with any